California law requiring women on company boards struck down

 Judicial Watch recently won another taxpayer challenge to a similar California law requiring boards to include directors who self-identify as a member of an "underrepresented community," which includes Asian, Black, Latino, Native American, and Pacific Islander individuals, as well as those who are gay, lesbian, bisexual or transgender.

+"The prudent course of action is for the legislature to go back and try to craft these laws in a way that is going to withstand scrutiny," Rubin said.

+Lawmakers could try an annual disclosure report similar to the one instituted by stock exchange operator Nasdaq Inc NDAQ.O, she said.
+The rule requires listed companies to include diverse members on their boards or explain why they have not.

-(Reporting by Jody Godoy in Santa Ana, California; Editing by Noeleen Walder and Jonathan Oatis)
+(Reporting by Jody Godoy in Santa Ana, California; Editing by Noeleen Walder, Jonathan Oatis and Aurora Ellis)

 ((Jody.Godoy@thomsonreuters.com;))